lynshi/scripts/README.md

 ## number_headings.gs
 I found this on a Google forum; it numbers headings found in a Google Doc as such functionality does not seem to be built in.

+## cloc--git
+Found on `https://stackoverflow.com/a/29012789`; this script counts the number of lines of code in a .git repository.